xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 This is not a consensus process.
 Not everyone consulted needs to buy in.
 People making decisions in this way feel a deep responsibility to ensuring that it continues to be the right one, while people who disagree feel a responsibility to hold them accountable.

 This is not sufficient for a cohesive strategy though.
-For that, companies developed practices to ensure everyone was tapping into the "organisational conciousness" and aligned on where it wanted to go.
+For that, companies developed practices to ensure everyone was tapping into the "organizational consciousness" and aligned on where it wanted to go.
 These ranged widely from vibrant internal blogs to intensive group therapy.
 In all cases though, there was a commitment to participation in these processes.

 In rare cases, founders decided to suspend the advice process in times of crisis.
 When this happened, two guidelines seemed to minimize the cultural impact of this:

-> Give full transparency about the scope and timeframe of top-down decision-making, and appoint someone to make those decisions who will not be suspected of continuing to exert such powers when the crisis is over.
+> Give full transparency about the scope and time frame of top-down decision-making, and appoint someone to make those decisions who will not be suspected of continuing to exert such powers when the crisis is over.

 ### Hard Things

 Dealing with conflict resolution was reported by all organizations as the top issue that needed to be directly addressed through training and continual support.

-In a typical heirachy we sweep much of this under the rug by mediating through managers.
+In a typical hierarchy we sweep much of this under the rug by mediating through managers.
 Take for example a typical "360 degree" feedback process, where peers and subordinates submit feedback anonymously to a person's manager.
 The manager then anonymizes, synthesizes, and delivers it.
 In an organization